 Learning how to start a travel blog will always be a challenge, and choosing and installing your theme proved daunting since a theme is a design template that determines how your blog looks.

-A theme is a pre-made design for your blog that allows you to create your travel blog precisely the way you want, with menus, a left sidebar, layouts, a logo, featured images, and various other design elements and branding elements in your WordPress dashboard.
+A theme is a pre-made design for your blog that allows you to create a travel blog precisely the way you want, with menus, a left sidebar, layouts, a logo, featured images, and various other design elements and branding elements in your WordPress dashboard.

 You can choose from free themes and paid ones when you start a travel blog.
 However, I recommend choosing a premium WordPress theme as it comes with many advantages that will help you build a successful travel blog.